Rigorous Study Backs A Psychedelic Treatment For Major Depression

 A study of 27 people found that a treatment featuring the hallucinogen psilocybin worked better than the usual antidepressant medications, a team reported Wednesday in the journal JAMA Psychiatry.

-"The effect was more than four times greater," says Alan Davis, an author of the study and a faculty member at both Johns Hopkins University and The Ohio State University.
+"The effect was more than four times greater," says Alan Davis, an author of the study and a faculty member at both Johns Hopkins University and Ohio State University.

-The study comes after earlier research offered hints that psilocybin might work against depression, and a study by researchers at Johns Hopkins found that it could ease depression and anxiety in patients who had life-threatening cancer.
+The study comes after earlier research offered hints that psilocybin might work against depression and after a study by researchers at Johns Hopkins found that it could ease depression and anxiety in patients who had life-threatening cancer.

 The study of cancer patients "led us to consider whether or not this treatment might be effective for people in the general depression community," Davis says.